-There are several possible sources to abnormal or defective sperm.
-Some medications used to treat common illnesses like high blood pressure, depression, infections, arthritis, digestive diseases, or cancer can alter the sperm’s functionality.
+- Adjusting medications – some medications used to treat common illnesses like high blood pressure, depression, infections, arthritis, digestive diseases, or cancer can alter the sperm’s functionality

-Low hormone levels are another potential cause of male infertility since a lack of crucial male hormones can lead to low sperm count or poor sperm growth.
+- Low hormone levels – another potential cause of male infertility since a lack of crucial male hormones can lead to low sperm count or poor sperm growth

-Men who suffer from retrograde ejaculation are unable to get their sperm to the woman’s egg because instead of exiting through the urethra, the sperm is directed back into the man’s bladder.
-Retrograde ejaculation is caused by issues of the nervous system and is characterized by a “dry” ejaculation.
+- Men who suffer from retrograde ejaculation are unable to get their sperm to the woman’s egg because instead of exiting through the urethra, the sperm is directed back into the man’s bladder.

 - Blood work to test for hormones or infection